Busting the four myths of business succession planning.

 - As a business owner, you owe it to yourself, your family, employees, and customers to plan ahead.

 If you are a business owner who has put off creating a transition plan for your business, you are not alone.
-According to a recent survey of 200 business owners conducted by Wilmington Trust, 58% of the respondents have yet to take this important step.
+According to a survey of 200 business owners conducted by Wilmington Trust, 58% of the respondents have yet to take this important step.

 While it may seem like the last box to check, planning for the next generation of owners and managers well in advance usually leads to better operational, financial, and tax outcomes.
 That remains true whether the transition involves a sale to an outside buyer, passing to the next generation of family, or selling to employees.
 As a business owner, you owe it to yourself, your family, employees, and customers to plan ahead.